ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Errors

-Errors can be reported in DAP both at the HTTP layer and within challenge objects as defined in {{iana-considerations}}.
-DAP servers can return responses with an HTTP error response code (4XX or 5XX).
-For example, if the HTTP client sends a request using a method not allowed in this document, then the server MAY return HTTP status code 405 Method Not Allowed.
+Errors can be reported in DAP both as HTTP status codes and as problem detail objects {{!RFC9457}} in the response body.
+For example, if the HTTP client sends a request using a method not allowed in this document, then the server MAY return HTTP status 405 Method Not Allowed.

-When the server responds with an error status, it SHOULD provide additional information using a problem detail object {{!RFC9457}}.
+When the server responds with an error status code, it SHOULD provide additional information using a problem detail object.
+If the response body does consist of a problem detail object, the HTTP status code MUST indicate a client or server error (the 4xx or 5xx classes, respectively, from {{Section 15 of !RFC9110}}).

 To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the DAP URN namespace "urn:ietf:params:ppm:dap:error:"):

 | Type                       | Description                                                                                  |